Linuxfabrik/lfops/CONTRIBUTING.md

 #### Tags

 * Naming scheme: `role_name` and `role_name:section`.
 For example `apache_httpd` and `apache_httpd:vhosts`.
 * The role should only do what one expects from the tag name.
-For example, the `mariadb:user` tag only manages MariaDB users.
+For example, the `mariadb:users` tag only manages MariaDB users.
 * The README of a role should provide a list of the available tags and what they do.
 * The tags should be set in the role itself.
 Do not set them in the playbook.
 * Blocks/tasks that install base packages do not require tags such as `apache:pkgs`, `apache:setup` or `apache:install`.
 There is no real world scenario where it makes sense to only run the installation via Ansible, some configuration is always required.